 How do we support pupils preparing for adulthood?

-We have a keystage 4 work related learning programme linked to local colleges.
-Some students access life for living skills.
-Students in year 11 enter a work experience programme of either a work placement or a series of world of work visits for those students with more complex needs.
+We have a key stage 4 work-related learning programme linked to local colleges.
+Some pupils access life for living skills.
+Pupils in year 11 enter a work experience programme of either a work placement or a series of world of work visits for those pupils with more complex needs.

-Through the curriculum we support students preparing for adulthood and more details of this can be found within our PSHE & citizenship policy and our sex education policy.
+Through the curriculum, we support pupils preparing for adulthood and this can be found within our Citizenship, PSHE and SRE policies / curriculum.

-How do we support pupils with SEN to improve their emotional and social development?
+How do we support pupils with SEN to improve their social, emotional and mental health development?

-• To help each student develop their academic, social and practical abilities
+- To help each pupil develop their academic, social and practical abilities

 to their highest level.

-• To help each student achieve self-confidence, initiative and independence.
+- To help each pupil achieve self-confidence, initiative and independence.

 We do this by:

-We work to support our students’ understanding of the local and wider communities.
-We do this in engaging in fundraising activities at a local and national level.
+We work to support our pupils’ understanding of the local and wider communities.
+We do this by engaging in fundraising activities at a local and national level.
 This year we have participated in: